chjomoon/PhoneBook/README.md

 # PhoneBook
 #### Telephone directory connected to Database(mySQL).
-<br>There are three types of jobs such as student, employee, and others as a person.
+There are three types of jobs such as student, employee, and others as a person.
 Each jobs have different information according to its features that can save different data, displaying various information.
 User can create, read, update, and delete data while running a program.